la2050/challenge/_includes/about-the-challenge.md

 We need your help to turn the LA2050 goals and metrics into action.

 <strong>A total of $1,000,000 will be awarded among 25 organizations</strong> to implement their proposals.
 Each organization will receive grant funds and [partnership from LA2050](/about/#la2050-partnership) to support its efforts.
-Additional funding and prizes will be awarded by this year's [My LA2050 partners].(/partners/)
+Additional funding and prizes will be awarded by this year's My LA2050 partners.

 <p markdown="1" style="margin-top: 1.5em; margin-bottom: 0;">In each of the five [goal categories](/about/#goals), the awards will be…</p>